Average 401(k) Balance by Age and Generation: The Complete Data

 Fidelity's Savings Milestones by Age

-Fidelity Investments publishes widely cited savings milestones based on multiples of salary.
-These assume a retirement age of 67, a savings rate of 15% of income (including employer match), and a portfolio invested primarily in stocks during working years.
+Fidelity's salary-multiple benchmarks are the most commonly cited targets.
+They assume retirement at 67, 15% savings rate (including employer match), and employr match), and a portfolio invested primarily in stocks during working years.

 | Age | Savings Target | Example at $75K Salary |